 Regis CNL program requires hospital partnership - students are admitted only if hospital/place of employment is an affiliating clinical partner of Regis

 The Regis College CNL program is intended for individuals who already hold a bachelor’s degree in nursing.
 The part-time plan of study for students in the CNL program is designed to support individuals who are working and interested in pursuing graduate education.
 A total of 39 credits is required for graduation.
 Students are admitted in a cohort, usually a group of 15 or more RNs, and progress through the program with their cohort peers.
-The average program length is approximately 2 ½ years.
+The average program length is approximately two and a half years.
 Classes are typically held on a weekday evening at the practice partnership site with online assignments in between.

 Coursework for CNL students reflects national recommendations and requirements for this unique role in nursing.
 Students will take courses in three core components: core graduate nursing courses designed for all students in a master’s nursing program; courses designed for the graduate level nurse who will be providing direct care; and a combination of coursework and learning experiences specific to the role of the CNL.
 Students will take courses in quality management, advanced research/evidence-based practice, informatics, nursing leadership, ethics, health policy and promotion, nursing theory, as well as advanced pathophysiology, health assessment, and pharmacology.
 Shared coursework with Regis students in the School of Health Sciences provides students with important inter-professional learning opportunities.
 CNL specific courses prepare students for the unique aspects of the CNL role in any healthcare setting.
 The final two semesters include a role class and clinical immersion course requiring a total of 400 clinical hours for leadership mentoring and completion of a capstone project

 The clinical nurse leader master’s in nursing program at Regis College is accredited through the Commission on Collegiate Nursing Education by the American Association of Colleges of Nursing (AACN CCNE).